Milonga (dance): Spread to Europe

 During the early twentieth century it was common for wealthy Argentine families to send their sons to Europe to take a Grand Tour when they were coming of age.
 Many of the young men went to Paris where they would interact with the Parisian high society and attend dances at dinner clubs.
 From there they would demonstrate the various forms of tango they knew, including milonga.
 Oftentimes because they did not have female partners with them when they went abroad in Paris, the men would dance together.
 One of them would be the leader and the other would dance the follow.

 According to many accounts, many of the hosts of the young Argentine men found the new styles of tango and milonga to be very risque and intriguing.
 Additionally many of the Parisian women were attracted to the young rich Latin men who were teaching it. as a result the dance gained a large following in Paris and later in other major cities in Europe.
 Many of the more conservatives members of European upper class thought that the dances were overly sexualized but that only added to the appeal of the dance to younger people of the middle and upper classes.

 In 1910 milonga and tango made its way to England.
 Many of the English tourists summering in France were fascinated by the dance and then brought it home with them back to England.
-In the same year the English dancing magazine Dancing Times included pictures of people dancing tango and milonga which only helped to further spread the spread of these dances. within a few years tango and milonga were being danced widely in Germany, Russia and Italy.
+In the same year the English dancing magazine Dancing Times included pictures of people dancing tango and milonga which only helped to further the spread of these dances. within a few years tango and milonga were being danced widely in Germany, Russia and Italy.
 Czar Nicholas II ordered a demonstration of the dance from two of his nephews and appeared to like the dance and find it elegant.
 However some European nobility such as the German Kaiser Wilhelm II thought the dance was depraved and even went as far as to ban military officers and German nobility from dancing or even being at events where the dance was being danced.
 However this did not stop the rapid spread of tango and milonga in Germany.
 Many of the German officers flouted the rules and partook in the "wicked dance" despite the orders against it.